gauravchandan/DS-Practice-2026-Team-3/Datasets/README_DATASETS.md

 ### Number of rows and columns

 Rows: 295

 Columns: State, district and fertility indicators

 ### What this dataset contains

-This dataset comes from the District Level Household Survey (DLHS-IV) It provides fertility related statistics for districts in India
+This dataset comes from the District Level Household Survey (DLHS-IV).
+It provides fertility related statistics for districts in India

 ### Columns explained